Bubu threw this request into the Suggestion Box:

 WHAT ARE THEY: Long, straight cardigans hit below the hip and have a straight or fitted shape.
 This is the style that many mall stores deem the “boyfriend cardigan.”

 WHAT DO THEY DO: Long, straight cardigans can definitely affect your perceived height, especially if they hit low on your thigh and are worn with pants.
 Shortening effects can be mitigated with heels, if you like.
 This style has a long, straight opening and therefore draws the eye vertically along your body, but can also serve to mask the waistline since it’s often a non-tailored garment.
-Fastening one or two buttons can help carve out a waist.
+Fastening one or two buttons can help carve out a waist, as can belting your under-layer.

 LONG AND DRAPEY